IntoTheDev/ZigZag/README.md

 # ZigZag
-Made a game based on task from some Unity Junior Developer vacancy.
+Made a game based on task a from some Unity Junior Developer vacancy.